Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Experiments

-As existing learning methods~\cite{ZanfirCVPR18,WangICCV19,ZhangICCV19} cannot handle Lawler's QAP, we compare learning-free methods: \textbf{1)~SM}.
-Spectral Matching~\cite{LeordeanuICCV05} considers graph matching as discovering graph cluster by spectral numerical technique; \textbf{2)~RRWM}.
-Reweighted Random Walk Matching~\cite{ChoECCV10} adopts a random-walk view, and is one of most powerful and popular learning-free matching algorithms.
-In this experiment, 2nd-order affinity is modeled by $K_{ia,jb}=\exp\left({(\mathbf{f}_{ij}-\mathbf{f}_{ab})^2} / {\sigma^2_2}\right)$ where $\mathbf f_{ij}$ is edge length $E_{ij}$.
-We empirically set $\sigma_2=5\times 10^{-7}$ for all experiments.
-The modeling of 3rd-order affinity follows Eq.~(\ref{eq:3order_aff}) with $\sigma_3=0.1$.
-We assign hyperparameters $\alpha =\hat{\alpha}= 20$ and $\lambda_2 = \lambda_3=1$.
+As existing learning methods~\cite{ZanfirCVPR18,WangICCV19,ZhangICCV19} cannot handle learning with Lawler\textquotesingle s QAP with a given affinity matrix, here we first compare learning-free methods: \textbf{1)~SM}~\cite{LeordeanuICCV05} considers graph matching as discovering graph cluster by spectral numerical technique; \textbf{2)~RRWM}~\cite{ChoECCV10} adopts a random-walk view with reweighted jump on graph matching; \textbf{3)~IPFP}~\cite{LeordeanuNIPS09} iteratively improves a given solution via integer projection; \textbf{4)~PSM}~\cite{EgoziPAMI13} improves SM via a probabilistic view; \textbf{5)~GNCCP}~\cite{LiuPAMI12} is a convex-concave path-following method for graph matching and \textbf{6)~BPF}~\cite{WangPAMI17} improves path following techniques by branch switching, reaching state-of-the-art performance on graph matching.
+Additionally, hyper-graph matching algorithm \textbf{7)~RRWHM}~\cite{LeeCVPR11} extending powerful RRWM to hyper-graph scenarios is also compared.
+Second-order affinity is integrated into third-order tensor for RRWHM following \cite{LeeCVPR11}.
+In this experiment, second-order affinity is modeled by $K_{ia,jb}=\exp\left({-(\mathbf{f}_{ij}-\mathbf{f}_{ab})^2} / {\sigma^2_2}\right)$ where $\mathbf f_{ij}$ is edge length $E_{ij}$.
+We empirically set $\sigma_2^2=5\times 10^{-7}$ for all experiments.
+The third-order affinity model follows Eq.~(\ref{eq:3order_aff}) with $\sigma_3=0.1$.

-We adopted the Matlab implementation of SM and RRWM provided by \cite{ChoECCV10}, while our PyTorch implementation of NGM, NHGM and NMGM includes a 3-layer GNN of 16 channels.
-NGM-V means vanilla NGM without Sinkhorn embedding (see discussions between Eq.~(\ref{eq:node}) and Eq.~(\ref{eq:sk_emb})) and NMGM-T represents directly transfer pretrained NGM into multi-matching without tuning.
+For fair comparison of run time, we re-implement the parallelization-friendly SM, RRWM and RRWHM solvers with GPU which can be more scalable than their original single-thread version on CPU.
+While the other compared methods involve iterative computing and complicated branching, which are not suitable for GPU.
+Thus the CPU version released by \cite{WangPAMI17} are compared.
+NGM-V means vanilla NGM without Sinkhorn embedding (see discussion between Eq.~(\ref{eq:node}) and Eq.~(\ref{eq:sk_emb})) and NGM-MH means multi-head Sinkhorn embedding with NGM, by concatenating additional 8 Sinkhorn channels to $\mathbf{m}^{(k)}$ in Eq.~(\ref{eq:sk_emb}).
+The smoothing technique \cite{PachauriNIPS13} is adopted for multi-matching baseline NGM-SF, where learned NGM is followed with spectral fusion.
+Since NGM/NHGM/NMGM-v2 share the same solver module with NGM/NHGN/NMGM, they are not compared in synthetic test.
+The learning rate starts at $10^{-2}$ decays by 10 every 5,000 steps.
 Multi-graph matching involves 4 graphs by default.
-Hungarian algorithm is adopted as the common discretization step.
+The Hungarian algorithm is used as the common discretization step.